 What we are doing…

 Essential to Critical Infrastructure:

-Owens & Minor is a primary provider of medical and surgical products for healthcare facilities.
-We have been declared “essential to critical infrastructure workforce” in the national COVID-19 response PER guidance issued on March 19, 2020 from the US Department of Homeland Security.
+O&M is a primary provider of medical & surgical products for healthcare facilities.
+We have been declared “essential to critical infrastructure workforce” in the national COVID-19 response PER guidance issued on 3/19/2020 from the US Department of Homeland Security.

 "As a critical extension of our operations and supply chain, we view our supplier partners and service providers as included within the definition of “essential to critical infrastructure workforce.”

 The following FAQs and answers are provided below to assist healthcare providers regarding usage behaviors for products sold by Owens & Minor.

 A respirator is a personal protective device that is worn on the face or head and covers at least the nose and mouth.
 Respirators, including those intended for use in healthcare settings, are certified by the CDC/NIOSH and should be fit tested prior to use